 - A) Solicitation Process: Pursuant to ORS 279C.360, the CM/GC RFP solicitation will be advertised at least once in the Daily Journal of Commerce, and in as many additional issues and publications as the City may determine.

 - B) Full Disclosure: To ensure full disclosure of all information, the RFP solicitation package will include:

 - 1. Detailed description of the project;

 - 2. Contractual terms and conditions;

 - 3. Selection process;

-- 4. Evaluation criteria:
+- 4. Evaluation criteria;

-- 5. Role of evaluation committee:
+- 5. Role of evaluation committee;

 - 6. Provisions for questions and comments; and

-- 7. Complaint process and remedies available. - C.) Competition: The City anticipates that competition for the Project will be similar to that experienced in other projects of this type.
+- 7. Complaint process and remedies available.

+C.) Competition: The City anticipates that competition for the Project will be similar to that experienced in other projects of this type.
 The competition will remain open to all qualifying proposers.
 The City will communicate with the construction contracting community and the engineering consulting community about the CM/GC contracting method.
 The evaluation and solicitation process employed will be open and impartial.
 Selection will be made on the basis of final proposal scores derived from price and experience, quality, innovation, and other factors.
-The competitive process used to award subcontracts for all competitively bid construction work will be specified in the CM/GC contract and will be monitored by the City.
-The City may designate in the contract the proposed percentage of construction work that must be subcontracted and may not be self-performed by the CM/GC. - 2.
-Awarding a public improvement contract under the exemption will likely result in substantial cost savings and other substantial benefits to the City or the public.
+The competitive process used to award subcontracts for all competitively bid construction work will be specified in the CM/GC contract the proposed percentage of construction work that must be subcontracted and may not be self

+-performed by the CM/GC.

+2. Awarding a public improvement contract under the exemption will likely result in substantial cost savings and other substantial benefits to the City or the public.